Verbal

 Example:

-If “Down” is used every morning before they kneel to begin protocol, eventually that word will shift them on its own—before their knees touch the floor.
+If “Down” is used every morning before he kneels to begin protocol, eventually that word will shift him on its own—before his knees touch the floor.

 That’s not reaction.
 That’s training.